chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

 - [ ] fix: cancel introduce type rename dialog still keeps it
-- [ ] fix: do not offer introduce custom type on string annotation
 - [ ] unwrap: do not offer here `access_level: str = group_access.get("access_level")`
 - [ ] wrap: Do not offer t.Final -> Wrap with Typevar
 - [ ] commit: if it fails for hooks, add option keep selection of files